 This was a quick experiment with an idea I had.

 Update a cellular automata using different neighborhoods and rules every second step.
+Green is the current cell.
+Red are the cells checked each step.
 The first step uses the 4 neighbor cells north, south, east and west.
 The second step uses the 4 diagonal neighbors.
 Then they alternate each step of the CA. Each neighborhood has its own set of rules for birth and survival.

 There are a total of 2^20 or 1,048,576 possible rules using this method.
 9*2^20 (9,437,184) if you take into account a maximum state value of between 2 and 10 for each cell.